chushi-io/tofu-exec/CONTRIBUTING.md

 ## Releases

-Releases are made on a reasonably regular basis by the Terraform team, using our custom CI workflows.
+Releases are made on a reasonably regular basis by the Tofu team, using our custom CI workflows.
 There is currently no set release schedule and no requirement for _contributors_ to write CHANGELOG entries.

 The following notes are only relevant to maintainers.